 In particular, an animal is not considered fit for its intended journey if it is ill, injured, infirm or fatigued.
 However, where its condition is only 'slight' the animal may be transported, providing the intended journey is not likely to cause unnecessary suffering.

 No animal may be loaded by dragging or pushing by any means, or lifted by a mechanical device, except under direct veterinary supervision for transport to the nearest available place for veterinary treatment.

 If in any doubt about fitness to travel, always consult a veterinary surgeon.

 Note: there is no obligation for a slaughterhouse to accept casualty animals; always check with the slaughterhouse prior to transporting any animal.Back to top

-The Food Safety and Hygiene (England) Regulations 2013 and EU Regulation (EC) No 852/2004 on the hygiene of foodstuffs require the following documentation to be held.
+The Food Safety and Hygiene (England) Regulations 2013 and Regulation (EC) No 852/2004 on the hygiene of foodstuffs require the following documentation to be held.

 Food chain information declaration

 All cattle, sheep, pigs, poultry and horses moving to a slaughterhouse must be accompanied by a completed food chain information (FCI) declaration.
 A live casualty animal (if fit to be transported) known or suspected to be injured or showing signs of abnormality must be accompanied to a slaughterhouse by an FCI declaration, completed by the owner or person in charge of the animal.
 This declaration identifies the animal and any veterinary medicinal products or other treatments administered to it within the last six months, including dates of administration and withdrawal periods.
 The disease status of the holding must also be declared.